dwkim606/IPPBA/README.md

 Type "make all", then "./test" to run.

 ## Parameter selection:
-There are two parameter sets for 2048-bit biometric and 145832-bit biometric each.
+Two parameter sets for 2048-bit biometric and 145832-bit biometric each are provided.

 Comment in/out the corresponding parameter set in define.h file.
 Then run the code.